You’ve worked hard to build your business and grow your brand but have you protected it?

 * Effect of Brexit:

-- If you’re applying for trade marks you need to apply for the UK and EU separately.
+- Once Brexit is <4 months away/has happened, you’ll need to apply for UK and EU trade marks separately.

-- Existing EU registrations will no longer cover the UK, but you will be automatically be given a separate UK mark.
+- Existing EU registrations will no longer cover the UK, but you will be automatically be given a separate UK mark and you will need to renew EU and UK marks separately.

-- Use of your brand name in the UK no longer constitutes use in the EU (and vice versa) so for EU protection you’ll need to have customers at least one (preferably more) EU country to help prevent your EU mark from being challenged due to non-use.
+- Use of your brand name in the UK will no longer constitute use in the EU (and vice versa) so for EU protection you’ll need to have customers at least one (preferably more) EU country to help prevent your EU mark from being challenged due to non-use.